Search This Blog

 photo courtesy of Holly Elmore Images

-The final GCCF session speaker was Elliot Falcione, Bradenton Area Visitor and Convention Bureau Executive Director, who detailed the strategic economic management of tourism within Manatee County.
-Operating as a government department rather than a membership-based bureau, the organization leverages a 6% Tourist Development Tax—projected to reach $39 million this year—to fund global marketing, arts and culture divisions, and public-private partnerships.
-The presentation highlighted how the region maintains a length of stay (5.9 days) that significantly exceeds the state average (4.2 days) by focusing on pristine eco-parks and a growing arts footprint.
+The final GCCF session speaker was Elliott Falcione, Bradenton Area Visitor and Convention Bureau Executive Director, who detailed the strategic economic management of tourism within Manatee County.
+Operating as a government department, the organization leverages a 6% Tourist Development Tax to fund global marketing, arts and culture divisions, and public-private partnerships.
+The presentation highlighted how the region maintains a length of stay that significantly exceeds the state average by focusing on pristine eco-parks and a growing arts footprint.

-The economic strategy focuses on upper-middle-class domestic and international visitors, a demographic that remains more insulated from economic volatility.
-By managing diverse assets such as the Premier Sports Campus and the Bradenton Area Convention Center, the bureau optimizes regional land use to drive significant visitor spending across domestic, international, and sports segments.
-The presentation underscored the vital role of the Sarasota Bradenton International Airport (SRQ), which now supports 11 airlines and 69 nonstop destinations, as a primary engine for this regional economic success
+The economic strategy focuses on upper-middle-class domestic and international visitors to remain insulated from economic volatility.
+By managing diverse assets such as the Premier Sports Campus and the Bradenton Area Convention Center, the bureau optimizes regional land use to drive significant visitor spending.
+The presentation underscored the vital role of the Sarasota Bradenton International Airport (SRQ) as a primary engine for this regional economic success.

 Elliott's PPT presentation is available for download at this LINK.